Chronic Lymphocytic Leukemia (CLL): Chemotherapy

 For chronic lymphocytic leukemia (CLL), chemotherapy is usually the first treatment used after watchful waiting.
 Your healthcare provider may suggest chemo if you start to have symptoms or have signs that your leukemia is getting worse.
 Chemotherapy is not likely to cure CLL.
 But it can often help keep it under control.
 Even if the leukemia is very advanced, chemotherapy may help ease symptoms.
 This can improve your quality of life.

 Most people have chemotherapy in an outpatient part of the hospital, at a healthcare provider's office, or at home.
 In some cases, you may need to stay in the hospital during treatment.
 This will depend on the medicines you are given and your overall health.
 You may get these medicines in pill form, by injection, or through a small, flexible tube called an IV that is put into a vein.
 You may get the medicines in more than one of these ways.

 You get chemotherapy in cycles over a period of time.
 That means you may take the medicine for a set amount of time and then you have a rest period.
 Each period of treatment and rest is one cycle.
 You may have several cycles.
 Having treatment in cycles helps by:

 Killing more cancer cells.
 The medicine can kill more cancer cells over time, because the cells aren't all dividing at the same time.
 Cycles allow the medicine to fight more cells.

 Giving your body a rest.
 Treatment is hard on other cells of the body that divide quickly.
 This includes cells in the lining of the mouth and stomach.
 This causes side effects, such as sores and nausea.
+Chemotherapy can also cause a drop in healthy blood cells.
 Between cycles, your body can get a rest from the chemotherapy.

 Giving your mind a rest.
 Having chemotherapy can be stressful.
 Taking breaks between cycles can let you get an emotional break between treatments.